budryerson/TFMini-Plus-I2C/README.md

 <br />&nbsp;&nbsp;&#9679;&nbsp; `flux` Strength or quality of return signal or error.
 Range: -1, 0 - 32767
 <br />&nbsp;&nbsp;&#9679;&nbsp; `temp` Temperature of device chip in code.
 Range: -25°C to 125°C

-`getData( dist)`&nbsp; and `getData( dist, addr)`&nbsp; functions are included for further convenience and simplicity.
-These functions pass back only distance data and use either the default or an assigned I2C address.
+`getData( dist)`&nbsp; and `getData( dist, addr)`&nbsp; functions are included for further simplicity and convenience.
+These two functions pass back only distance data and use either the default or an assigned I2C address.

 `sendCommand( cmnd, param, addr)`&nbsp; function sends an unsigned, 32-bit command, an unsigned, 32-bit parameter and an optional, unsigned, 8-bit I2C address to the device.
 A proper command (`cmnd`) must be chosen from the library's list of defined commands.
 A parameter (`param`) can be entered directly (0x10, 250, etc.), or chosen from the Library's list of defined parameters.
 For many commands, i.e. `HARD_RESET`, the correct `param` is a `0` (zero).
 If the default device address is used, the optional `addr` value may be omitted.
-If the function completes without error, it returns 'True' and sets a public, one-byte 'status' code to zero.
-Otherwise, it returns 'False' and sets the 'status' to a Library defined error code.
+If the function completes without error, it returns 'true' and sets a public, one-byte 'status' code to zero.
+Otherwise, it returns 'false' and sets the 'status' to a Library defined error code.

 `cmnd`&nbsp;&nbsp; The defined commands are:<br />
 `GET_FIRMWARE_VERSION`, `TRIGGER_DETECTION`, `SOFT_RESET`, `HARD_RESET`, `SAVE_SETTINGS`, `SET_FRAME_RATE`, `SET_BAUD_RATE`, `STANDARD_FORMAT_CM`, `STANDARD_FORMAT_MM`, `ENABLE_OUTPUT`, `DISABLE_OUTPUT`, `SET_I2C_ADDRESS`, `SET_SERIAL_MODE`, `SET_I2C_MODE`, `I2C_FORMAT_CM`, `I2C_FORMAT_MM`